younes-holonomic/IAOS-Architectural-Standard-for-Substrate-Engineering/README.md

 > **Adjudication systems evolve incentives that structurally induce instability in participants.**

-This is not malicious.
-It is systemic, arising from:
+This is not malfunction — it is a codified optimization strategy.

+Platforms optimize for their own institutional utility functions:

 > * revenue extraction
 > * safety containment
 > * regulatory insulation
 > * competitive moat-building

+To maintain these objectives, the system strategically induces entropy via:

+> * shifting causal pathways
+> * opacity gradients
+> * rule volatility
+> * compartmentalized control surfaces
+> * forced re-learning cycles
+> * unstable feedback loops

+The effect is that platform stability for itself is produced through instability for the actor.

+> This behavior is not random and not benign.
+> It is structurally predictable across MAS, increasingly visible in KAS,
+> and imminent in IAS as enterprises scale automation.

 The result: opacity, volatility, rule shifting, outcome destabilization.

-Governance must therefore protect actors **not only from themselves, but from the adjudicator.**
+> Governance must therefore protect actors **not only from themselves, but from the adjudicator.**

 This is essential for both commercial and sovereign contexts.

 ---